-- a.
+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe. [help]

-The proposal area was formerly a warehouse distribution center until the buildings were demolished in 2017.
+The proposal area was formerly a warehouse distribution center until the haildings were devalighed in 2017.
+The project area was reported to buildings were demolished in 2017.
 The project area was rezoned to BelRed Office/Residential (BR-OR-2), per the BelRed zoning and code ordinance in 2009.
-Adjacent properties to the south and north are also zoned BR-OR-2. - b.
+Adjacent properties are also zoned BR-OR-2.

+b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help]

 The site was likely used for agriculture prior to its development as a light industrial warehouse site in the early 1950's.
-The site has been used for warehouse distribution for the last 60+ years.
+The site has been used for warehouse distribution for the last 60+ years until its recent demolition for redevelopment.

-1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: [help]

-The proposal will not affect or be affected by nearby farms or forest land operations.
+- 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: [help] - The proposal will not affect or be affected by nearby farms or forest land operations. - c.
+Describe any structures on the site. [help] None.

-- c.
-Describe any structures on the site. [help] - d.
+- d.
 Will any structures be demolished?
 If so, what? [help] No structures will be demolished as part of this proposal. - e.
 What is the current zoning classification of the site? [help] In 2009, the city rezoned several sites within BelRed, including the entire Spring District property.
 The proposal site was rezoned from Light Industrial to Office/Residential.
 BR-OR-1 - f.
-What is the current comprehensive plan designation of the site? [help] The current comprehensive plan designation is mixed-use office/residential.
+What is the current comprehensive plan designation of the site? [help] The current comprehensive plan designation is Office and Residential.

-BR-OR-1

-Bel Red Subarea - g.
+BR-OR-1 - g.
 If applicable, what is the current shoreline master program designation of the site? [help] Not applicable. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify. [help]